-It shares common borders with Akatsi South District to the north, Ketu South District to the east, South Tongu District to the west and the Gulf of Guinea to the south.
+It shares common borders with Akatsi South Municipal to the north, Ketu South Municipal to the east, South Tongu District to the west and the Gulf of Guinea to the south.

 The population of the Municipality according to 2021 population and housing census stands at 78,862